-But the biggest reason you might not use undo so much is that you'll decide to edit your line work instead.
-Because we're vector-based, which means you can Select and adjust the offending line, or delete it entirely whenever you want.
-This is a selective way to alter your sketch (no pun intended) without being limited to a brute force undo that loses all of your latest work.
+The biggest reason you might not use undo so much is that you'll decide to edit your line work instead.
+Because we're vector-based, you can Select and adjust the offending line, Nudge it, Slice it, or delete it entirely whenever you want.
+This is a flexible way to alter your sketch without being limited to a brute force undo that loses all of your latest work.
 We think you'll prefer it.

-Below the tool wheel is a color palette aka the Color Mixer.
+Below the tool wheel is an interactive color palette aka the Color Mixer.
 This mixer is scrollable left and right, and can be customized from your Colors menu.
 Any palette you activate in the Colors menu will appear on screen in this mixer, in the order you tapped them in.

-As a mixer, it also has the ability to blend your chosen colors, allowing you to choose complementary shades inside your palette.
+As a mixer, it also has the ability to blend your chosen colors into a gradient, allowing you to choose complementary shades inside your palette.
 Tap+hold on the mixer to activate this feature, then slide your finger or stylus to the left or right, and let go to select your preferred color.

 You can add this complementary shade to your palette from the Colors menu.
 Learn more about using, mixing and customizing your on-canvas color palettes in the Colors section.